 While there isn’t much to do in Tena proper, there’s plenty to see and do around Tena, meaning that one of the best things to do in Tena is leaving the city!

 Just beyond the city is the lush jungle, making jungle tours, kayaking excursions on the river, and white water rafting some of the best things to do in Tena and among the best things to do in Ecuador.

 Of course, jungle tour excursions in Tena are the most popular and most requested activities in Tena Ecuador.
 There are plenty of options for day tours and overnight tours with a variety of companies.

-I recommend spending at least a full day on a jungle tour excursion if you can fit it in to your schedule.
+I recommend spending at least a full day on a jungle tour excursion if you can fit it into your Ecuador itinerary.
 This is the highlight of coming to Tena, after all.
-You’ll see more flora and fauna, learn more about the ingenious communities around Tena, and have a more immersive experience that you would in anything less than a day.
+You’ll see more flora and fauna, learn more about the ingenious communities around Tena, and have a more immersive experience than you would in anything less than a day.